 There is also a 3D printed version.
 Here you can also see the folding mechanism.

 This is chronologically the most recent design.
 For this one, I gave up on the idea of making the board the box and instead focussed on an easy-to-produce design, and also designed the folding in such a way that both teams together form a single cube.
 For the board, it is all magnetic and also has a relief.
 My flatmate Emii produced a beautiful case for the folded board and pieces.
 This version I built from beechwood and mahogany (I hope that maybe someday Monath+Menzel will produce a version of that one as well!)

 Again, the individual pieces:

-Actually, there is a third game, the first of the three, that I built back when I lived in Turkey: Towards the end of my year in Turkey, I wanted to make use of the wood workshop of the foundation that I lived in and so came up with the idea of building a foldable chess game.
+The first game I built in 2010 when I lived in Turkey: I wanted to make use of the wood workshop of the foundation that I lived in and so came up with the idea of building a foldable chess game.
 I was mainly driven by the idea that, by designing the pieces in such a way that they would exactly fit into another and form a solid block.
-The challenge was then to design the board and pieces in such a way that the resulting shapes could still be recognised as the corresponding pieces.
+The challenge was then to design the board and pieces in such a way that the resulting shapes could still be recognized as the corresponding pieces.
 The result of this effort was this little chess game here.

 Even though it’s a cute little thing (built from a Euro-plaquette!), I was never quite happy with it because it didn’t fulfil the challenge I had set myself: Neither did the pieces actually form a solid block, also the pieces themselves had to be put together from smaller bits.
 Moreover, the folded box didn’t actually keep the pieces from falling out on the side…this bugged me, hence I recently (on a very hungover weekend) decided (apart from never drinking alcohol again) to put some more effort into this problem, leading to the second design.